 COMPANIES ACT (CAP.
 386)

-Notification of change in registered office of a company
+Notific ation of change in registered office of a company

 Pursuant to Article 79 (2)

-Name of Company ----------------- --
+Name of Company

 Delivered by

+To the Registrar of Co mpanies:

+(a)

-hereby gives notice in accordance with Article 79(2) of the Companies Act, 1995 that the company has changed its registered office to:
+accordance with Article 79(2) of the Companies Act, 1995 that the its registered office to:

-Effective Date of Change
+Effective Date of Chan ge

-Name and signature.....
-Director/Secretary/Manager
+Effective Date of Chan Name and signatureDirector/Secretary/Manager

-Dated this day of of the year

-This form must be completed in typed form.

 (a) State company name.
 Delete as necessary.